AGnias47/cis-5526-project/ReadMe.md

 The model with director data only runs using a chunked Mini-batch Gradient Descent model, as this allows the data to be loaded in chunks and not overload a machine's memory.

 Models are trained and tested with a script that takes the following arguments:
-* `-t` or `--train` - Train the model.
+* `--train` - Train the model.
 Add `-d` or `--directors` to train the model on the dataset with directors.
 * `--test`.
 Test the saved model.
 Train must be run first.
 Add `-d` or `--directors` to test the model trained with directors data.
-* `--sample`.
+* `-s` or `--sample`.
 Generate a list of movies with predicted vs. actual ratings on the model with directors data.